 Q: What kinds of portraits do you do?
 A: All kinds!
-I photograph families, children, newborns, pets, maternity, professional headshots, modeling headshots, senior portraits, artist portraits, and more.
+I photograph families, generational portraits, children, newborns, pets, maternity, professional headshots, modeling headshots, senior and grad portraits, artist portraits, large groups, solo portraits, and more.

 Q: Do you do product photography?
 A: You bet!
 I do both small and large items: jewelry, food, clothing, furniture, cars, etc. I also do product staging, soft boxing, and modeled products (such as with clothing or handbags).
 Given that my current volume of product photography shoots is relatively low, I do not have pre-set package prices listed on my website.
 Please inquire directly for a quote.

 Q: Help!
 I'm not good at pictures--how do I get the most out of my session?
 A: I've got several articles on my blog to help you get the most out of your photo session, be it prepping your pet, your toddler, or dressing your best.
-Check out some of the articles below: "[article link]" "[article link]"
+Check out some of the articles here.

 Q: How many weddings have you photographed?
 A: To be honest, I lost track after around 100.
 About 70 of those weddings were as the lead photographer, and the rest as a second shooter.
 What's the difference you ask?
 A lead photographer is doing a lot of the directing, coordinating, communication with the client, shot planning, time management, that sort of thing.
 A second or associate photographer is a photographer the lead brings on to help capture supplemental shots such as detail shots, wedding guest/table portraits, or shots from a second angle during important moments.
 While the lead role is certainly more responsibility-heavy, each role is uniquely important, and demands a slightly different skill set and perspective.